dfinity/agent-rs/README.md

 | `ic-utils` | [![README](https://img.shields.io/badge/-README-green)](https://github.com/dfinity/agent-rs/tree/next/ic-utils) [![DOC](https://img.shields.io/badge/-DOC-blue)](https://docs.rs/ic_utils) | A library of utilities for managing calls and canisters. |
 | `icx` | [![README](https://img.shields.io/badge/-README-green)](https://github.com/dfinity/agent-rs/tree/next/icx) | A command line utility to use the agent.
 Not meant to be published, only available in this repo for tests. |
 | `ref-tests` | | A package that only exists to run the ic-ref tests with the ic-agent as the connection. |
+<br>## Welcome to ICP Rust Agents<br>Agent RS calls ICP canisters from Rust—new contributors, start with the Query tutorial for your first read call.
+Tip: Use Candid for IDL! <br>